 I like to focus both on where we’re going and where we’ve been.
 I’ll start with an update on my investment portfolio, will review the last three month’s and year-to-date spending, and finish with a slew of blog statistics detailing website traffic, how it finds me, and where it’s going from here.

-My e-mail subscribers saw this last part yesterday, and they were also privy to site revenue information.
 If you’d like to receive my quarterly newsletter describing my online income and a few other tidbits (like which brewery I own 4% of and visit quite often in the summer), please consider subscribing — you can do so here.

 2018 Q2 PoF Portfolio Update

 No major changes here.
 I continue investing in my 401(k) throughout the year so that I’ll continue to get the employer match.
 Cash is building up as we prepare to build on our lakefront property as soon as this fall.
 The new place will likely take the place of both our primary home and our second home, a lake cabin.

 I don’t include any of the three properties in the retirement portfolio below.
 Also not included are a couple of six-figure 529 Plans and $252,000 in donor advised funds.
 Only dollars that can be used to fund our retirement are listed below.

 At the moment, about 30% of our money is in Roth dollars, and over half is in other after-tax money (taxable, cash and other).
 The tax-deferred portion is 18.9% of our portfolio.

 I’m very happy with this tax diversification; I’ve made the brash statement before that My Money is Worth More Than Your Money.
 If a substantial portion of your invested dollars are in tax-deferred accounts, the statement holds true.